zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/extending.md

 This class has two simple methods:

-- return a integer value of 0 when the input string is null, else parse the string to an integer
+- return an integer value of 0 when the input string is null, else parse the string to an integer
 - increment an integer value by using an extension method